akhil15126/SmartBox/README.md

 1. **setup(x,y) :** Creates a graph for attacking images using the input and output placeholders x and y.
 2. **attack(X_test, Y_test) :** Runs the attack algorithm on the supplied set of images X_test.
-3. **analyse(X_test, Y_test, save) :** Creates and returns a dictionary of Rank 1 identification accuracies of the computed adversaries and X_test corresponding to the true labels Y_test.
+3. **analyse(X_test, Y_test, save) :** Creates and returns a dictionary of classification accuracies of the computed adversaries and X_test corresponding to the true labels Y_test.
 If the save attribute is not None then, original and adversary images are saved for comparison in the provided directory.
 4. **print_analysis_results(X_test, Y_test, save) :** Prints the analysis dictionary created by analyse function.
 5. **get_perturbation() :** Returns the perturbations added to original images to convert them into adversaries.